 The general equilibrium model is composed of a representative risk-averse household who faces an intertemporal consumption saving decision, a continuum of risk-neutral, heterogeneous financial intermediaries, and a stylized central bank and government.
 There is aggregate uncertainty, in the form of productivity and monetary policy shocks.
 Given the heterogeneity in bank balance sheets, this will lead to heterogeneity in default risk in the intermediation sector.
-Default is costly (Section 6).
+We introduce costly default in Section 6.